-Herbal teas are renowned for their benefits but what benefits do herbal teas actually have and why are they so advantageous to our health?
-Read on to find out more.
+Herbal teas are distinguished for their many health benefits but what benefits do they actually have and why are they so important to our health.
+Read this article to find out more.

 What is Herbal Tea?

-Herbal tea looks like tea and is brewed in the same way as tea, but it not actually a tea at all.
-This is because they do not come from the Camellia Sinensis bush, the plant from which all teas are made.
-Herbal teas are actually infusions, and are properly called tisanes.
-Tisanes are made from mixtures of dried leaves, seeds, grasses, nuts, barks, fruits, flowers, or other botanical elements that give them their taste and provide the benefits of herbal teas.
+Despite being called herbal tea and brewed in the same way as other tea, herbal tea is not actually a tea at all.
+This is because they are not made from the Camellia Sinensis bush, the plant from which all teas are made.
+They are actually infusions, and are properly called tisanes.
+Tisanes are derived from mixtures of various botanical elements like dried leaves, seeds, grasses, nuts, barks, fruits, or flowers that give them their taste and provide the health benefits of herbal teas.
+Unlike other standard teas, herbal teas do not contain caffeine.
+They are easy to drink and taste delicious.
+Your herbal tea may consist of one main ingredient or it may be a blend of several ingredients, designed to bring out a specific purpose, such as rejuvenation, relaxation, or relief from a specific health condition.

-Firstly, it is important to note that there is a huge array of herbal teas available on the market – each one designed to have a specific therapeutic or medicinal benefit.
-However, there are some general benefits that can be obtained from herbal teas, and these include:
+Firstly, it is interesting to note that, virtually, there is a vast array of herbal teas that are available on the market – each one having a specific medicinal or therapeutic benefit.
+However, there are other general benefits that can be gained from herbal teas.
+These benefits include:

-- achieving a more calm and relaxed state of mind
+- achieving a more relaxed state of mind

 - supporting heart health